frontenddogma/web-development-glossary/manuscript/b.md

 : → Block-level element

 Block Element Modifier
 : A naming convention for HTML and CSS classes.
-Block Element Modifier, or BEM, was introduced in 2005 by Yandex. ℹ︎&nbsp;[getbem.com](http://getbem.com/)
+BEM was introduced in 2005 by Yandex. ℹ︎&nbsp;[getbem.com](http://getbem.com/)

 Block formatting context
 : A formatting context in which boxes are laid out vertically.
 Vertical margins are respected but collapse.